- Temporary bus service changes during the pandemic.

 Some schools and colleges are served by local bus services that are specifically designed for the travel needs of students.
 These are additional to the main bus network and run on school/college days only, typically with one journey in the morning and one in the afternoon.
 The government guidance to wear a face covering when travelling also applies to these services.

 The timetables for bus services designed primarily for students are included on the bus timetable pages of the Surrey County Council website and are highlighted as 'Service only available to school or college students' where this is currently the case.

 Check before travel

 Further information is available from bus operators.
 Some services may have adjusted timings.
 The operator's website or social media should give details of current timetables for the services they operate and may also give details of fare payment options, season tickets available for purchase and measures they are taking to keep their customers as safe as possible.

 The Surrey County Council website shows the latest timetables advised to the council, which bus services operate to schools and operator contact details.

-For students taking local bus services to school, we reiterate the need for them to follow the government guidance on using public transport safely – including the wearing of face coverings (unless exempt), which are mandatory.
+For students taking local bus services to school, we reiterate the need for them to follow the government guidance on using public transport safely – including the wearing of face coverings (unless exempt).

 In addition, please note that local bus operators are encouraging payment by contactless methods or pre-paid ticket, for those not entitled to a SCC Education Season Ticket.
 Some are not giving change, therefore pupils should be encouraged to have correct money if they buy tickets from the driver.

 Bus operators have enhanced cleaning in place to help prevent the spread of coronavirus and some provide sanitiser on board.
-However, we advise passengers to take their own hand sanitiser and use it before and after travelling on the bus and to avoid touching surfaces as much as possible.
+However, we advise passengers to take their own hand sanitiser and use it before and after travelling on the bus.

 Precautions and general hygiene: